 Date of meeting 7 th May 2024 Agenda item 13.1 Title LCHS Integrated Performance Report (March 2024 performance) Purpose To provide the Trust Board and its committees with assurance that quality, risk, performance and finance are being carefully monitored and that improvement measures are being identified and implemented where necessary.
-Report of Sam Wilde, Director of Finan and Business Intelligence ce Sukesh Chandran, Business Support Technician Previously considered by / Date March 2024 performance considered by April FPPIC ar QC meetings Approved?
-N/A Summary Performance up until the end of March is set out in the report.
-The Quality Committee and Finance, Performance, People and Innovation Committee reviewed March performance in their April meetings.
+Report of Sam Wilde, Director of Finandand Business Intelligence ce Sukesh Chandran, Business Support Technician Previously considered by / Date March 2024 performance considered by April FPPIC ar QC meetings Approved?
+N/A Summary • eople and Innova the report.
+The Quality Committee tion Committee reviewed March

 The number of metrics in each cell in the SPC grid is as follows:

 SPC Variation

 Special Cause Improvement No Variation Special Cause Deterioration

 Consistently Capable 1 6 1

-Target Capability 3 12 2
+Target Capability Inconsistently Capable 3 12 2

 Target Not Capable 2 2 0

 No Target 3 19 0